 These recycled birdhouse ornaments are wonderful for decorating Easter trees and Christmas Trees!
 Toilet roll birdhouses would also make lovely DIY home decor as a spring garland.

-You may also enjoy these Easter ornament crafts, and, this collection of fun spring activities to do with children.
+You may also enjoy these Easter ornament crafts and this collection of fun spring activities for kids and adults.

 Learn more about Rhythms of Play HERE!

-If You Liked This Birdhouse Ornament Craft, You May Also Like
+If You Liked This Birdhouse Ornament Craft, You Might Also Like

 - How to Make an Easter Tree